 Perfectionism is often thought of as a positive quality despite the many negative impacts it can have.
-In fact, perfectionists are often viewed as being successful and high achievers but when it becomes a problem in your daily life, counseling Vancouver can help you learn how to handle it.
+In fact, perfectionists are often viewed as being successful and high achievers but when it becomes a problem in your daily life, counselling can help you learn how to handle it.

 What does it mean to be a perfectionist?